ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/visualisation-definition.md

 The visualisation definition is responsible for:

 - specifying the type of visualisation
-- retriveing the data needed for the visualisation from a single dataset
+- specifying the data needed for the visualisation from a single dataset
 - defining the presentation information required to render the visualisation correctly

 **contents**